laorelbetty/demo-repo/README.md

 # Demo repository

-This is a demo repository for the videeo.
+This is a demo repository for the video.